cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 That's all we need to enable debugging inside the Docker Container.

+## Testing the Changes

-To test it, first start the app as before using Docker Compose:
+To test these changes, first start the app as before using Docker Compose:

 ```
 docker-compose up --build webapi